paced/paced/README.md

-# G'day, Team
+# Tian Hao (Thomas) Wang

 I'm Thomas, a software engineer from Melbourne.
+Pleased to meet you!

 You can see [my socials here](https://linktr.ee/paced)!